 Students taking this course are provided with a wide variety of activities and experiences to develop skills in the use of electronic media and to incorporate current technology.
 Instruction is designed so that students are enabled to connect, examine, imagine, define, try, extend, refine, and integrate music study into other subject areas.
-Students will create music on a Synthesizer/Instrument (Guitar or Bass) and it is automatically entered into the computer where students can manipulate sound and/or create their own compositions.
+Students will play music on a Synthesizer/Instrument (Guitar or Bass) and it is automatically entered into the computer where students can manipulate sound and/or create their own pieces.
+Students will learn how to record live sound including, but not limited to: school corporation concerts, musicals, speeches, and discussions.
+Students will learn to mix live sound recordings and prepare them for reproduction.